usf-cs272-fall2022/usf-cs272-fall2022.github.io/_general/getting-started-with-github.md

 navbar: Guides
 layout: guides
 key: 1.3
-bump: true
+# bump: true

-#tags:
+tags:
-#  - text: 'Required'
+ - text: 'Required'
-#    type: 'is-danger'
+   type: 'is-danger'
 ---

 We will use [GitHub](https://github.com/features) for all things related to code in class, including sharing lecture code examples, sharing starter homework and project code, submitting homeworks and projects, and collaborating on projects.
 It is a software development platform built on top of the `git` software, which is version control system for software.